Interview with Tania Reneaum Panszi

 Furthermore, prejudice-based misinformation helps sustain historic discriminations and drives hate speech against, for instance, women, LGBTI folk, indigenous peoples, people of African descent or immigrants, among others.

-At the IACHR, we have approached the topic in a systematic and integral manner in press releases, good practices guides, public hearings during session periods, and reports with concrete recommendations.
+At the IACHR, we have approached the topic in a systematic and integral manner in press releases, good practices guides, public hearings held during sessions, and reports with concrete recommendations.
 In this regard, the practical guide55.
-“Guía Práctica 03: ¿Cómo promover el acceso universal a internet durante la pandemia de COVID-19?,” Inter-American Commission on Human Rights, 2021, accessed December 31, 2022, https://www.oas.org/es/cidh/sacroi_covid19/documentos/03_guias_practicas_internet_esp.pdf. on the universal access to the Internet establishes a few guidelines to be observed, such as the need for States to fight misinformation with accurate, scientifically sound information, ensuring access to quality digital education that enables the development of digital literacy and of the understanding of the contents spread through the medium.
+“Guía Práctica 03: ¿Cómo promover el acceso universal a internet durante la pandemia de COVID-19?,” Inter-American Commission on Human Rights, 2021, accessed December 31, 2022, https://www.oas.org/es/cidh/sacroi_covid19/documentos/03_guias_practicas_internet_esp.pdf. on the universal access to the Internet establishes a few guidelines to be observed, such as the need for States to fight misinformation with accurate, scientifically sound information and ensure access to quality online education that allow users to develop digital skills and understand the contents disseminated online.

-It is important to recall one of the standards on the right to access to information, as included in the report on the Internet: States are obligated to ensure that all people may search, receive, and issue opinions and information from equitable conditions.
+It is important to recall one of the standards on the right to access to information, as included in the report on the Internet: States are obligated to ensure that all people can search, receive, and issue opinions and information under equal conditions.

-Sur • How is the IACHR, particularly the Executive Office, committed to the diversity of voices and the promotion of greater participation of civil society in the Inter-American Human Rights System?
+Sur • How is the IACHR, particularly the Executive Secretariat, committed to the diversity of voices and the promotion of greater participation of civil society in the Inter-American Human Rights System?

-T.R.P. • The Executive Office of the IACHR is committed to the plurality of voices and the promotion of greater participation of civil society in the Inter-American System through constant dialogue and exchanges with the civil society of the Americas and the Caribbean.
-The Commission has managed to hold periodic meetings with civil society representatives during the session periods throughout the year, and at these meetings we received important information on the regional status of human rights.
-The public hearings of the session periods are also crucial spaces for the participation of civil society, and in them we have worked on a thematic diversity and broad diffusion that help increase participation.
+T.R.P. • The Executive Secretariat of the IACHR is committed to the plurality of voices and the promotion of greater participation of civil society in the Inter-American System through constant dialogue and exchanges with the civil society of the Americas and the Caribbean.
+The Commission managed to hold periodic meetings with civil society representatives during the sessions throughout the year, and at these meetings, we received important information on the regional situation of human rights.
+The public hearings held during the sessions are also crucial spaces for the participation of civil society, and in them, we have worked on a diversity of issues and broad dissemination to help increase participation.

 Recent experiences of the IACHR when going out to the field in crisis situations are a very concrete example of our relationship with civil society.
-In June of 2021, when we went to Colombia amidst the social protests,66.
-“CIDH culmina visita de trabajo a Colombia y presenta sus observaciones y recomendaciones,” Inter-American Commission on Human Rights, July 7, 2021, accessed December 31, 2022, https://www.oas.org/es/CIDH/jsForm/?File=/es/cidh/prensa/comunicados/2021/167.asp#:~:text=Washington%2C%20D.C.%20%2D%20La%20Comisión%20Interamericana,para%20la%20superación%20de%20la. we spoke with civil society; now that Peru is under a social conflict crisis, we went to those territories in order to listen to victims and human rights defenders.77.
+In June 2021, when we went to Colombia amidst the social protests,66.
+“CIDH culmina visita de trabajo a Colombia y presenta sus observaciones y recomendaciones,” Inter-American Commission on Human Rights, July 7, 2021, accessed December 31, 2022, https://www.oas.org/es/CIDH/jsForm/?File=/es/cidh/prensa/comunicados/2021/167.asp#:~:text=Washington%2C%20D.C.%20%2D%20La%20Comisión%20Interamericana,para%20la%20superación%20de%20la. we spoke with civil society.
+Now that Peru is undergoing a crisis and social conflict, we went to those territories in order to listen to victims and human rights defenders.77.
 “La CIDH condena el incremento de violencia en el Perú y programa visitas técnicas y de trabajo,” Inter-American Commission on Human Rights, December 16, 2022, accessed December 31, 2022, https://www.oas.org/pt/CIDH/jsForm/?File=/es/cidh/prensa/comunicados/2022/280.asp.
-Their voices and experiences at the frontlines are crucial so that the technical staff of the Executive Office and people who are part of the IACHR may understand complex realities.
+Their voices and experiences on the frontline are crucial so that the technical staff of the Executive Secretariat and members of the IACHR plenary can understand complex realities.

-Recently, the 2023-2027 Strategic Plan resulted from a transparent consultative process that employed an open online consultation, 10 panel discussions with State governments and civil societies, 12 consultations on priority topics and populations, 5 internal workshops with members of the IACHR technical staff and a consultation with entities under the OAS.
-2,663 people, 40 States and 585 civil society organizations were part of this process.
-The commitment of the IACHR and its Executive Office with diversity of voices and greater participation comes to life with our practice of listening and establishing dialogue.
+Recently, the 2023-2027 Strategic Plan resulted from a transparent consultation process that consisted of an open online consultation, 10 panel discussions with governments and civil societies, 12 consultations on priority topics and populations, 5 internal workshops with members of the IACHR technical team and a consultation with OAS bodies.
+In total, 2,663 people, 40 States and 585 civil society organizations took part in this process.
+The commitment of the IACHR and its Executive Secretariat to the diversity of voices and greater participation comes to life with our practice of listening and establishing dialogue.